Kensington, Edmonton

-Kensington is a residential neighbourhood in north west Edmonton, Alberta, Canada.
-While the land was annexed by Edmonton in 1913, development of the neighbourhood didn't occur until much later.
+Kensington is a residential neighbourhood in northwest Edmonton, Alberta, Canada.
+While the land was annexed by Edmonton in 1913, development of the neighbourhood did not occur until much later.

 According to the 2001 federal census three in ten (27.8%) of residences in the neighbourhood were built shortly after the end of World War II, that is, between 1946 and 1960.
 Another four in ten residences (37.0%) were built during the 1960s.
 There was little new development in the neighbourhood until the mid-1990s.
 Between 1996 and 2000, there was a sharp increase in the number of residences constructed with another one in five (21.8%) being built during this period.

 In 2005, the most common type of residence in the neighbourhood was the single-family dwelling.
 These accounted for six out of ten (63%) of the residences in the neighbourhood.
 Rented apartments and apartment style condominiums accounted for another one in four (23%) of residences.
 Duplexes accounting for one in eight (12%) or residences.
 The remaining 2% of residences were row houses.
 Seven out of ten (71%) or residences were owner occupied, while three out of ten (29%) were rented.

 There is a single school in the neighbourhood, Kensington Elementary School, operated by the Edmonton Public School System.
-Since September 2011, a portion of Kensington School is leased to the Greater North Central Francophone Education Region No. 2 which operates a Kindergarten to grade 6 francophone school, École À la Découverte.

 The community is represented by the Kensington Community League, established in 1960, which maintains a community hall and outdoor rink located at 121 Street and 134A Avenue.